ansys/pyansys-sound/doc/source/index.rst

    contribute

-PyAnsys Sound enables the use of the main features of `Ansys Sound`_ to perform postprocessing and analysis of sounds and vibrations in Python.
+PyAnsys Sound let you use the main features of `Ansys Sound`_ to perform the postprocessing and analysis of sounds and vibrations in Python.
 This library is based on `Ansys DPF`_ and the DPF Sound plugin.
 It is a Python wrapper that implements classes on top of DPF Sound operators.